How to get started with Fundraise Up, the new standard for online giving.

 - Access to your organization’s Fundraise Up account.
 You should be added to your organization’s account specifically in the Organization Administrator role to complete most of the steps in this guide.

 - Access to your website’s CMS or code editor.
 To install the Fundraise Up installation script on your organization’s website, you need to have access to the

 <head>section of the website.
 This is typically accomplished with your content management system (CMS) such as WordPress or Squarespace.

 - Access to an active PayPal Business account.
-To accept PayPal and Venmo donations, you need to connect a PayPal Business account using a PayPal user that has administrative-level permissions.When PayPal is enabled, it can account for more than 20% of the donations you receive.
+To accept PayPal and Venmo donations, you need to connect a PayPal Business account using a PayPal user profile that has administrative-level permissions.When PayPal is enabled, it can account for more than 20% of the donations you receive.
 It also has a nearly 7% positive impact on conversion.
-While adding PayPal to your Fundraise Up account is not required to accept donations, it is strongly recommended.
+While adding PayPal to your Fundraise Up account is not required to accept donations, we strongly recommend it for these reasons.

 To help you achieve a successful implementation of Fundraise Up, consider these recommendations:

-- Complete onboarding steps in order.
-This ensures that dependencies for later steps are addressed before those steps are being reached.
+- Complete the onboarding steps in order, from 1 to 10.
+This ensures that dependencies for later steps are addressed before those steps are reached.

 - Collaborate on the implementation.
 If possible, add multiple team members to your Fundraise Up account who can help complete onboarding tasks.

 - Continue learning.
-Once you have completed the steps in the onboarding guide, we recommend exploring other Docs articles to learn about more features that you can take advantage of.
+Once you have completed the steps in the onboarding guide, we recommend exploring other articles here in our documentation to learn about more key features that you can take advantage of.

-Fundraise Up offers free 24/7 email support to all customers.
-If you have an implementation question during your onboarding, email firstname.lastname@example.org.
+Fundraise Up offers free 24/7 personalized email support to all customers, and we have a dedicated team of knowledgable Support Engineers.
+If you have any questions during or after your onboarding, email firstname.lastname@example.org.